-Hukseflux recommendation for re-calibration:

-if possible, perform calibration indoor by comparison to an identical reference instrument, under normal incidence conditions.
+Hukseflux' recommendation for re-calibration: if possible, perform calibration indoor by comparison to an identical reference instrument, under normal incidence conditions.
+The accuracy for indoor calibration generally is acceptable for solar energy performance monitoring, while outdoor calibration in general is not sufficient for that.
+See our application note why indoor calibration is preferable.

 The recommended calibration interval of pyranometers is 2 years.
 The registers containing the applied sensitivity and the calibration history of SR20-D2 are accessible for users.
 This allows the user to choose his own local calibration service.
-The same feature may be used for remotely controlled re-calibration of pyranometers in the field.
-Ask Hukseflux for information on ISO and ASTM standardised procedures for field calibration.
 Request "power user" status and a password at the factory permitting to write to registers holding the sensitivity and the calibration history data via the Sensor Manager.

-In case of field comparison; ISO recommends field calibration to a higher class pyranometer.
-Hukseflux suggests also allowing use of sensors of the same model and class, because intercomparisons of similar instruments have the advantage that they suffer from the same offsets.
+In case of field comparison; ISO 9847 recommends field calibration to a higher class pyranometer (7.2).
+Hukseflux suggests to use sensors of the same model and class, because intercomparisons of similar instruments have the advantage that they suffer from the same offsets.
 It is therefore just as good to compare to pyranometers of the same brand and type as to compare to an instrument of a higher class.
-ISO recommends to perform field calibration during several days; 2 to 3 days under cloudless conditions, 10 days under cloudy conditions.
-In general this is not achievable.
-In order to shorten the calibration process Hukseflux suggests to allow calibration at normal incidence, using hourly totals near solar noon.
+ISO requires to perform field calibration during several days; at least 2 days under cloudless conditions.
+ISO 9847 sets strict requirements for datasets (solar position), data rejection, outlier rejection, and statistical analysisd data analysis.
+Every outdoor must have an individual uncertainty evaluation, which includes the standard deviation of the data.

-Hukseflux main recommendations for field intercomparisons are:
+Hukseflux' main recommendations for field intercomparisons are:

-- 1) to take normal incidence as a reference and not the entire day. - 2) to take a reference of the same brand and type as the field pyranometer or a pyranometer of a higher class, and - 3) to connect both to the same electronics, so that electronics errors (also offsets) are eliminated. - 4) to mount all instruments on the same platform, so that they have the same body temperature. - 5) assuming that the electronics are independently calibrated, to analyse radiation values at normal incidence radiation (possibly tilting the radiometers to approximately normal incidence), if this is not possible to compare 1 hour totals around solar noon for horizontally mounted instruments. - 6) for second class radiometers, to correct deviations of more than \pm 10 %.
-Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity. - 7) for first class pyranometers, to correct deviations of more than \pm 5 %.
-Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity. - 8) for secondary standard instruments, to correct deviations of more than \pm 3 %.
+1) to take normal incidence as a reference and not the entire day, working at zenith angles < 40 $^{\circ}$ and irradiance levels > 700 W/m2.

+2) to take a reference of the same brand and type as the field pyranometer or a pyranometer of a higher class, and

+3) to connect both to the same electronics, so that electronics errors (also offsets) are eliminated.

+4) to mount all instruments on the same platform, so that they have the same body temperature.

+5) assuming that the electronics are independently calibrated, to analyse radiation values at normal incidence radiation (possibly tilting the radiometers to approximately normal incidence), if this is not possible to compare 1 hour totals around solar noon for horizontally mounted instruments.

+6) for spectrally flat Class C radiometers, to correct deviations of more than \pm 10 %.
+Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity.

+7) for spectrally flat Class B pyranometers, to correct deviations of more than \pm 5 %.
+Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity.

+8) for spectrally flat Class A instruments, to correct deviations of more than \pm 3 %.
 Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity.